pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 1. Verify that your GitHub repo has a `Lab12` folder with at minimum:

    - `README.md`
-   - Java or python client code with comments
+   - Java or python client code with comments / corrected IP ref
    - Java or python server code with comments

 2. In the Pilot Dropbox, paste the URL to the `Lab12` folder in your GitHub repo